DeDandeMan/dedandeman.github.io/_posts/2024-12-20-WhyIAmAMemberOfTheLDSChurch.md

 # I believe this life is the time to prepare to meet God, and to live with Him again.
 The Prophet, President Russell M. Nelson once taught 3 truths that put our life on Earth into perspective.

-1) We are all going to die someday
+1) We are all going to die someday.
-2) Because of Jesus Christ we will all be resurrected and become immortal
+2) Because of Jesus Christ we will all be resurrected and become immortal.
-3) We will all stand before God to be judged
+3) We will all stand before God to be judged.

 I believe that God lives the laws he has given to us, and that those that make it to heaven will continue to live the laws they lived here in Earth.